What Are The Best Bass Lures For Shore Fishing?

 - Use a slow and steady retrieve, and drag your jig along the bottom to imitate the movement of a crayfish or other bottom-dwelling prey.
 You can also hop your jig along the bottom to create a more erratic action.

-Jigs will have their own unique characteristics, so it’s always a good idea to experiment with different types and techniques until you find what works best in your specific fishing situation.
+Jigs will have their unique characteristics, so it’s always a good idea to experiment with different types and techniques until you find what works best in your specific fishing situation.

 Swimbaits:

-- Use a stop-and-go retrieve, occasionally pausing the lure and then resuming the slow retrieve.
+- Use a stop-and-go retrieve, occasionally pausing the lure and resuming the slow retrieve.
 This can help to trigger strikes from bass that may be following the lure but not committing to it.

 - Pay attention to the feel of your swimbait, as many strikes will feel like a “tap” or “thump” on the line.
 Be ready to set the hook quickly when you feel a strike.

-Swimbaits will have their own unique characteristics, so it’s always a good idea to experiment with different types and techniques until you find what works best in your specific fishing situation.
+Swimbaits have unique characteristics, so experimenting with different types and techniques is always a good idea until you find what works best in your fishing situation.

 What is the best bait for bass fishing?

 Artificial lures are also a good option for bass fishing.
 They give you the results of live bait without the mess and the need to refrigerate and carry around living animals.
-However, artificial lures like plastic worms, finesse worms, swim jigs, and craws require the angler to know how to “work” the lure to make it attractive to bass.
+However, artificial lures like plastic worms, finesse worms, swim jigs, and crawlers require the angler to know how to “work” the lure to make it attractive to bass.

 What scent attracts largemouth bass?